With Auto Discovery, up.time can detect systems on your network that have an IP address within a specified range, as well as other search criteria:

 - SNMP Port

 - Optionally provide SNMP connection information to allow Auto Discovery to scan for SNMP-based network devices.
-Select the Use Global Connection Configuration check box if this information is configured (see Global SNMP Configuration Settings); otherwise complete the configuration options as described in the previous step.
+Select the Use Global Connection Configuration check box if this information has been configured (see Global SNMP Configuration Settings); otherwise complete the configuration options as described in the previous step.

 - For the Auto Discovery scan, in the Subnet field, indicate which subnets or IP address ranges to scan, using one of the following formats: